andrewvc/dripdrop/README.md

 #RDoc

-RDocs can be found [here](http://www.rdoc.info/github/andrewvc/dripdrop/master/frames)
+RDocs can be found [here](http://www.rdoc.info/github/andrewvc/dripdrop/master/frames).
+Most of the interesting stuff is in the [Node](http://www.rdoc.info/github/andrewvc/dripdrop/master/DripDrop/Node) and [Message](http://www.rdoc.info/github/andrewvc/dripdrop/master/frames) classes.

 #How It Works